Thoughts On Novembruary

 Boulevardier Joe Parnell quipped that it wasn’t the greenies that killed the Haines economy, it was winter.
 People laughed and not only because Joe is too big to punch.

-Permanent fund divided checks were intended to keep the Alaska Legislature from stealing all of our money and to help Alaskans make it through winter.
+Permanent fund dividend checks were intended to keep the Alaska Legislature from stealing all of our money and to help Alaskans make it through winter.
 They work on both counts but their proceeds tend to land under palm fronds.

 Maybe rightfully so.
 Some say the Permanent Fund distribution would be better issued as non-refundable, non-transferable plane tickets to Hawaii.
 It’s a two-fer: Keeping the sourdoughs from becoming too sour and providing an opportunity for the riff-raff to stake their tents permanently in Pahoa.